daniellysantoslds/Calculadora-de-Estudo/README.md

 </p>

 <h2> Development </h2>
-<p> In this challenge I was able to put into practice my first knowledge in Swift language using the storyboard.
+<p> In this challenge I was able to put into practice my first knowledge in Swift language using the Storyboard.
 Using UIKit I was able to work with views, pickerview and tableview.
 </p>

 <h2> Preview </h2>